LWR – First Wave

 • There is significant variation of cost by site and by technology

 LWR has recently added the First WaveTM system to their product line and are aggressively marketing to the dairy industry in the United States.
-In California specifically LWR has made strides to increase adoption of their technology.
+In California specifically LWR has made strides to increase adoption of their technology through a partnership with Figure 8 Environmental to distribute the First Wave or CLARA system.
 This system has not undergone third party testing but is reported to achieve significant phosphorus removal, there is limited information on costs and nutrient concentration in the final product at this time.

 The First WaveTM system is the same front end system that is used on the full scale LWR system but it eliminates the costs and operational issues associated with the membranes and does not claim to produce "clean" water.
 The fact that the membrane system has been removed reduces the cost and operational complexity of the system but does not reduce the costs associated with the flocculant used for removal of the TSS.